What should I watch for?

 Call your doctor or health care professional for advice if you get a fever, chills or sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 This drug decreases your body's ability to fight infections.
 Try to avoid being around people who are sick.

-Do not become pregnant while taking this medicine or for 30 days after it.
+Do not become pregnant while taking this medicine or for at least 1 month after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
+Do not breast-feed an infant while taking this medicine or for at least 1 month after the last dose.

 Common and Rare Side Effects